What to Plant in March: Helpful Guide Makes Planting Easy

 The garden in March is defined by transitions.

-We finally get to harvest the first green salad leaves, pull the first weeds, and we keep our fingers crossed for a quick end to mud season so we can actually get some gardening done!
+As we pull the first weeds, we keep our fingers crossed for a quick end to mud season so we can actually get some gardening done!

-As the weather warms up and the days get longer, it’s natural to start thinking about planting and sowing.
+When the weather warms up and the days get longer, it’s natural to think about sowing and growing.

 Keep reading to get the full list of flowers and vegetables to plant in your spring garden.